PaladinCloud/CE/installer/README.md

 If you need to check the status after deployment, use the following command:

-`Sudo python3 manager.py status`
+`sudo python3 manager.py status`

 This command gives the list of resources deployed in AWS.
 It also gives DB details, user, password, and ALB URL.

 ## Redeploy Paladin

-Please use the redeploy option to make changes and rerun the Install.
+Please use the `redeploy` option to make changes and rerun the installer.
 Click [here](https://github.com/PaladinCloud/CE/wiki/How-to-Upgrade-Redeploy-Paladin#upgraderedeploy-paladin) for steps to Redeploy Paladin.